+Update: The new Galaxy phones are now official!
+Check out all the details on the Galaxy S10 and S10+ or the Galaxy S10e.
 The Galaxy S9 didn't even hit shelves before fans were already musing about its followup.
-It's no secret Samsung's newest device, as impressive as it is, is little more than an upgrade to last year's S8.
-As a result, excitement has begun brewing for what Samsung has in store a ...more
+It's no secret Samsung's newest device, as impressive as it is, i ...more

 Via Jeff's Arduino Blog, the Princess and the Pea Alarm Clock: "No ordinary alarm clock: the Princess and the Pea Alarm Clock ('PPAC') leaves no room for snoozing, inflating a green 'pea' between the mattress and box spring, making it impossible to stay in bed.
 In the tin can ...more